-Please include "these views are my own and not that of my employer" on your profile.
+Employees are asked to include "these views are my own and not that of my employer" on their profile.

 4. Personal use of social media within working time

 Occasional personal use of social media during working hours is permitted in the schools designated place so long as it does not involve unprofessional or inappropriate content, does not interfere with employment responsibilities or productivity and complies with this policy.